marcf08/LinkChecker/README.md

 One of the limitations of working in Salesforce Knowledge is that there is not currently a tool to check for dead links.
 Links change all the time, and it's important to keep them updated to maintain a good user experience.
-Moreover, I noticed our [Resource Center](https://mapanything.force.com/support/s/) uses dynamically generated Javascript to create the page.
+Moreover, I noticed our [Resource Center](https://mapanything.force.com/support/s/) uses dynamically generated JavaScript to create the page.
 It creates a nice enough site, but there was no simple way to rip the HTML from the page and check it for dead links.
-At the end of the day, one would have to use a web crawler to sort it out, and, frankly, I don't know enough Javascript to implement such a fix efficiently.
+At the end of the day, one would have to use a web crawler to sort it out, and, frankly, I don't know enough JavaScript to implement such a fix efficiently.

 The LinkChecker relies on you exporting your Knowledge Articles via the [Heroku Knowledge Exporter](https://kbapps2.herokuapp.com/).
-If you can't export your artiles via the Heroku application, I apologize.
+If you can't export your articles via the Heroku application, I apologize.
 This repository will not work for you just yet.
 Eventually, I'll get this application working via the Salesforce API.
-For now, however, this scanner simply matches the article name to the csv file exported via Heroku.
+For now, however, this scanner simply matches the article name to the CSV file exported via Heroku.
 It then pulls the links from the HTML and reports them to the user.

 Although this project was not designed to work with HTML files from outside of Salesforce, it should.
 The LinkChecker will simply report that the filename is null.
-It may not be very helpful in these early stages.

 Screenshots
 ===========